 Nepali calendar uses solar sidereal year and lunar months and computed in tropical year basis.
 There are more than hundreds festival celebrated every year in Nepal for at least one day to several days — and all based upon Nepalese calendar.

 The first month of Nepali calendar is Baisakh and holds significant values for all Nepalese people due to Baisakh Purnima festival (also known as Buddha Purnima) which falls on the full moon day of April-May commemorating the Birth, the Enlightenment and demise of Lord Buddha.
-In 2017, Buddha Purnima falls in 10 May (27 Baisakh 2074).
+In 2018, Buddha Purnima falls on 30 April (17 Baisakh 2075).

 Despite being world’s one of the poorest countries based on statistics of development index — Nepal is recognized as one of the richest countries in the world in terms of diversity of nature, landscapes, people, culture and festivals and always have been an amazing travel destination for culture seekers and adventure lovers.